pypy/pypy/rpython/doc/translation.rst

-2. The Annotator_ performs a global analysis starting from an specified entry point to deduce type and other information about what each variable can contain at run-time, building flow graphs using the `Flow Object Space`_ as it encounters them.
+2. The Annotator_ performs a global analysis starting from an specified entry point to deduce type and other information about what each variable can contain at run-time, building flow graphs using the :ref:`Flow Object Space <flow-object-space>` as it encounters them.

-3. The `RPython Typer`_ (or RTyper) uses the high-level information inferred by the Annotator to turn the operations in the control flow graphs into low-level operations.
+3. :ref:`rpython-typer` (or RTyper) uses the high-level information inferred by the Annotator to turn the operations in the control flow graphs into low-level operations.

-4. After RTyping there are two, rather different, `optional transformations`_ which can be applied -- the "backend optimizations" which are intended to make the resulting program go faster, and the "stackless transform" which transforms the program into a form of continuation passing style which allows the
+4. After RTyping there are two, rather different, `optional transformations <optional-transformations>` which can be applied -- the "backend optimizations" which are intended to make the resulting program go faster, and the "stackless transform" which transforms the program into a form of continuation passing style which allows the